hoffjager/databases/README.md

 From dates_&_finances_all-time.xlsx:

-180 games were purchased via birthday or Christmas gifts, along with the PlayStation Plus subscription service.
+184 games were purchased via birthday or Christmas gifts, along with PlayStation Plus.
-The total savings compared to the full price came to €5,678.90 (an average of €31.55 per game).
+The total savings compared to the full price came to €5,865.86 (an average of €31.88 per game).
-These savings account for approximately 33% of the total savings.
+These savings account for approximately 40% of the total savings.

 # 2: Countries & Developers:
 How many distinct countries & developers make up the game collection?

 From origins.xlsx:
-	526 distinct game developers, from 47 distinct countries.
+	527 distinct game developers, from 47 distinct countries.

 Which countries & developers have contributed the most video games in the collection?

 From origins.xlsx:
 The top 10 countries from the collection are:

-	1. USA = 294
+	1. USA = 295
-	2. Japan = 230
+	2. Japan = 231
 	3. England = 171
 	4. Canada = 87
 	5. Sweden = 40
 	6. France = 38
-	7. Australia = 21
+	7. Australia = 22
 	8. Finland = 18
 	9. Germany = 17
 	10. Poland = 16